In new Covid-19 guidance, CDC recommends 5 key strategies to reopen schools - KVIA

 In new Covid-19 guidance, CDC recommends 5 key strategies to reopen schools

-The new recommendations come amid a national debate about when and how to reopen schools safely, as fear of spreading the coronavirus has closed them and forced classes online — and push to prioritize teachers for vaccinations grows.
+Vaccines and testing are not among the “key” strategies the agency lays out, calling them “additional layers” of Covid-19 prevention.

-The CDC says vaccination and testing “provide additional layers of COVID-19 prevention in schools,” but don’t describe them as key strategies.
+But the new recommendations come amid a national debate about when and how to reopen schools, even as fear of spreading the coronavirus continues and a push to prioritize teachers for vaccinations grows.

 “I want to be clear, with this operational strategy, CDC is not mandating that schools reopen.
 These recommendations simply provide schools a long-needed roadmap for how to do so safely under different levels of disease in the community,” CDC Director Dr. Rochelle Walensky said in a news briefing on Friday.